sahays/serverless-analytics/step-five.md

 ![Import finish](screenshots/qs-import-complete.png)

 ## 5.4 Create a new Visual
-Watch the following videos to learn about how to create a visual with filters and aggregation
+Watch the following videos that I have prepared for this session to learn about how to create a visual with filters and aggregation

 [Amazon QuickSight Tutorial: Create Visual with Autograph](https://youtu.be/toKeIayOp2g)